apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**India's lunar rover goes down a ramp to the moon's surface and takes a walk**
+**Maui residents say development company took advantage of fire**

-You can read more about it [here](https://abcnews.go.com/International/wireStory/indias-lunar-rover-ramp-moons-surface-takes-walk-102532044).
+You can read more about it [here](https://www.nbcnews.com/news/us-news/maui-fire-kaleo-manuel-water-official-removed-unfairly-rcna100974).

 ## Requirements
 - Python 3.8